 New employees will need to know the point-of-sale system (POS) commonly used to track sales and other transactions in the restaurant industry, in addition to other apps, devices, and software systems they are supposed to learn.
 A manual will help guide them as new software is introduced in the business, along with the rules about social media.

 The Occupational Safety and Health Administration (OSHA), the U.S. Food and Drug Administration (FDA), the federal Fair Labor Standards Act (FLSA), and other regulatory agencies have standardized laws to protect the rights of employees as well as the services they provide.
-Every new team member must get familiarized with the rules of their industry.
+Every new team member must become familiar with the rules of their industry.
 A training manual should keep employees updated on the latest rules and regulations to be always compliant.

 Post-COVID-19 Restaurant Training

 Recently, COVID-19 has forced many businesses in the restaurant industry into uncharted territory.
-Now, restaurants must figure out new ways to serve their customers while remaining safe with the latest COVID-19 protocol.
+Now, restaurants must find new ways to serve their customers while remaining safe with the latest COVID-19 protocol.
 In today’s training manual, to help your staff keep up with the COVID-19 demands, you must include the following:

 - Hygiene Etiquette – Develop and enforce rules on how to handle food, how to dispose of garbage, how long to wash their hands, and cleaning habits.

-- New Technology – Select new interactive methods that allow customers to still get service but lessen the time and interaction with employees i.e., contactless QR code ordering.
+- New Technology – Select new interactive methods that allow customers to get service still but lessen the time and interaction with employees, i.e., contactless QR code ordering.